FEGuevara/Hydroponics_Microbiome/README.md

-# Bacterial and fungal community structure in hydroponic systems: insights from commercial facilities in Ohio
+# Influence of system type and management practices on bacterial and fungal community structure in hydroponic systems: insights from commercial facilities in Ohio
 Fiama Guevara, Timothy Frey, Antonino Malacrinò, and Maria Soledad Benitez Ponce

 ## Abstract